issp-center-dev/dsqss/doc/en/dla/users-manual/input.rst

 Algorithm
   The root element.
-  This has childrens, "General", "Site", "Interaction", and "Vertex".
+  This has children, "General", "Site", "Interaction", and "Vertex".

 Algorithm/Comment
   (Optional) Comment.
 DSQSS ignores this.

 Algorithm/General
   General parameters such as the number of site types.
-  This has childrens, "NSType", "NIType", "NVType", "NXMax", and "WDiag".
+  This has children, "NSType", "NIType", "NVType", "NXMax", and "WDiag".
   ::

     <Algorithm>